 But now I’m beginning to suspect that by taking Rowling at her word, we may all have been in the habit of looking at the whole issue back-to-front.

 As stated above; it isn’t that Squibs are rare.
 It is that wizards are rare.

 Squibs are merely uncommon.
-And they are all right out there passing as Muggles.
+And most of them are all right out there passing as Muggles.
 And neither they nor the Muggles have any awareness of the difference.